top of page

 MPF_WayneTunks_MY88_Sep27-0802

-Steps to Writing Your First Novel
+Essential Tips for Writing Your First Novel

 Let's Start with an Idea

 This step is essential as you take steps to writing your first novel.
 Some ideas will come and go, but when you find 'the one', the idea that sparks your imagination, then this is where the thrill of writing starts.
-Passion is required to be a writer - a passion for storytelling, grammar, words and books.
+Passion is required to be a writer—a passion for storytelling, grammar, words, and books.
 It is the motivator for you to start your writing journey and keep going.

-Steps to Writing your First Novel means Planning Your Story
+Steps to Writing Your First Novel Means Planning Your Story

 So, I'm not going to say it's crucial to plan your story, but it does help to organise your idea in your mind.
-An outline is probably the minimum you should do and you can keep these following suggestions in mind too:
+An outline is probably the minimum you should do, and you can keep these following suggestions in mind too:

 The Decision They Made by Maria P Frino front cover on a slant on the LHS.
 It is brown, red, white and has two women walking towards an arch in a southern Italian village.
 Next to it is a short blurb and a blue circle stating the book's no.1 position on Amazon.